Think about three successful B2B SaaS companies.

-Marketing goals refer to the top level goals that your marketing organization needs to achieve in order to achieve the marketing end goal.
+The marketing goals are what your marketing organization needs to achieve in order to achieve the company’s business end goal.

-You need to account for your own Sales and Marketing metrics like conversion rates, velocity between lead-to-sales funnel stages, avg. sales cycle, etc. This will help you reverse engineer the business goal to determine your marketing goals.
+When creating marketing goals, you need to account for your own Sales and Marketing metrics such as conversion rates, velocity between funnel stages, average sales cycles, etc. In this way, you can reverse engineer the business goal and determine your marketing objectives.

-Calculating marketings’ contribution to the business goal involves a deep analysis of current and historical marketing performance and benchmarks while taking into consideration a wide array of external factors such as seasons, holidays and events.
+A marketing contribution to a business goal involves analyzing current and historical marketing performance while taking a variety of external factors into account, like seasons, holidays, and events.

 Let’s look at a basic example: